Thompson Yulidjirri: Career

 From 1991 to 1992, Yulidjirri painted five works on paper for the John W. Kluge Injalak Commission, including Ngurlmarrk–The Ubarr Ceremony.
 His work was so well-liked because he had no preferred medium, nor did he place heavy significance on medium.
 Instead, the importance of his art was drawn from the sense of community he built from his production of art.
 His work focused on stories told to him, which he passed on to others, and from there his community spread.
 He was able to bring tradition to the present and make it interactive and engaging with others.

 In 1995, Yulidjirri was the subject of a feature article by Paul Raffaele in the July edition of Reader's Digest.

+In 1996, Yulidjirri collaborated with the Marrugeku Company, Australia’s leading indigenous intercultural dance company, on Mimi, a performance commissioned and produced by the Perth Festival.
+As the spiritual, artistic, and historical advisor for the project, Yulidjirri extended his mentorship far beyond Injalak Arts.
+Accompanied by Yulidjirri’s narration, "Mimi" incorporated music, dance, stilt-work and visual effects to explore a metaphorical journey where spirits and humans meets at significant points through time.